Ogni75/XWFHashExport/README.md

 ### Remark

 This is is early version.
 I know some problems but I work on it.
-I'm not one of the best programmer so the code is need to be improved. ;)
+I'm not one of the best programmer so the code is need to be improved.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.